When Priorities Shift

 Today I got up with the sun (albeit not so sunny myself) with my toddler; dealt with a late nanny; hooked my rehabilitating grandmother onto portable oxygen, helped her into a taxi to go just four blocks, and proceeded from one doctor to another to another; fixed her lunch and meds; scheduled more appointments for her; and answered work emails in between (thank God for mobile).
 With that under my belt, I can now turn my attention to beginning my own work day.
 My day begins…

 But nothing is my own anymore.
 And that’s not a complaint, really.
 Just a realization.
 A statement to affirm for myself that none of the being spread thin is worth stressing over.
-Definitely not worth resenting.
+Definitely not worth resenting (by courtney).
 No, I need to remind myself that I should be proud of managing it all, that it’s okay to not do everything perfectly (I neglected to get a tomato on my grandmother’s sandwich, yes, but I picked her up when she fell and made her laugh, right?).

 Maybe I should amend that last statement.
 Nothing is my own anymore, and I wouldn’t have it any other way.
 What’s mine is my husband’s (from the joy we share in our son’s personality to the food he picks off my plate).
 What’s mine is my son’s (from my whole heart to my iPad).
 What’s mine is my grandmother’s (from the memories we share of my mother to…well, my home).
 And what’s mine is my job’s (including, right now, a shift in balance where my staff is picking up too much slack while I deal with personal matters and they endure waking up to 20 emails apiece from me, sent between the hours of 11pm and 4am).